 I want to thank the Australian Small businesses who use Saasu online accounting and I recognise this will be tough economic times for years ahead so for us this is just something we can do as we didn’t really deserve to get the funds (but appreciate it) because we are profitable and sustainable in our own right.

-I will say we do run a very tight ship, we aren’t flamboyant like some of our competitors and we did prepare fairly well for an economic downturn that I was expecting.
-Covid accelerated this but our business had some resilience built into it last year (if you read my CEO Insights on Silicon Sydney blog you can learn about the hardening of business concept for an economic winter and later for the virus specifically).
+I will say we do run a very tight ship, we aren’t flamboyant and we did prepare fairly well for an overdue economic downturn.
+Covid accelerated this but our business had some resilience built into it last year when we hardened our business for an economic winter (which later proved to be a virus).

 If everyone is to be upfront and get real about this situation – some of us simply got lucky being in industries not affected as much in the short term.
 It’s not all roses, we are and will lose customers longer term as transformation occurs in many areas of industry and markets.
 Many are suffering, we already see businesses winding up despite government support so we are acutely aware of what’s going on in the economy and sympathetic for our fellow Australian businesses going through the changes.